Updated June 6, 2023

-Pareto Principle – Time is our most precious resources.
-If we are not able to use our time as we want, we don’t create results as desired.
+Time is our most precious resource.
+If we cannot use our time as we want, we don’t create results as desired.
 Think about your career for a minute.
-Do you feel that even after doing all that you can possibly do, you’re behind?
-And even after putting a lot of effort into your every work day success doesn’t seem to come to you?
+Do you feel that even after doing all that you can do, you’re behind?
+And even after putting a lot of effort into your every work day, success doesn’t seem to come to you.

 Relevance of Pareto Principle

-Without any doubt, this is the age of massive information.
-Along with it, this is also the age of terrible distraction.
-It is being found in research that a human with a smart phone unlocks her phone 1000 times a day.
-Can you imagine how much time is being wasted just by receiving notifications and information?
-Every now and then, there is an update in your inbox, Facebook, Linked-In, Whatsapp and so on and so forth.
-Pareto Principle which is also called as 80-20 principle will help to curb these tendencies and you will be able to concentrate on the most important tasks.
+Without any doubt, this is the Age of massive information.
+Along with it, this is also the Age of terrible distraction.
+It is found in research that a human with a smartphone unlocks her phone 1000 times a day.
+Can you imagine how much time is wasted just by receiving notifications and information?
+Now and then, there is an update in your inbox, Facebook, Linked In, Whatsapp, and so on.
+Pareto Principle, which is also called as 80-20 principle, will help to curb these tendencies, and you will be able to concentrate on the most critical tasks.

 Overwhelming load of mundane tasks and activities

-Every organization wants to reduce their overhead cost.
+Every organization wants to reduce its overhead cost.
 Thus they employ fewer people than they previously had.
-Moreover, the number of working professionals who work for themselves are gradually increasing.
-So, the people who work for an organization have to do all the administrative jobs that don’t yield much benefit to them.
-What to do then?
-Use Pareto Principle and convince your boss to outsource the less beneficial activities to the people who are experts in that domain.
+Moreover, the number of working professionals who work for themselves gradually increases.
+So, the people who work for an organization have to do all the administrative jobs that don’t yield many benefits to them.
+What to do, then?
+Use Pareto Principle and convince your boss to outsource the less beneficial activities to the experts in that domain.

 Propensity to focus more on results

-Ask any founder or employer of any organization?
+Ask any founder or employer of any organization.
 She wants results.
 No matter what you did and didn’t, it doesn’t matter to her.
-Only thing that is important to her is the results, the profits, maximization of wealth and increasing productivity.
-Pareto Principle will be your ally to create results she wants from you.
-You will use 80-20 principle and you will deliver, every single time.
+The only thing necessary to her is the results, the profits, the maximization of wealth, and increasing productivity.
+Pareto Principle will be your ally to create the results she wants from you.
+You will use the 80-20 principle and deliver every single time.

-More organizations are realizing the value of work-life balance.
-If the employees are not given quality time to spend with their families, it will affect their productivity as well.
+More organizations realize the value of work-life balance.
+Employees must be given quality time to spend with their families to maintain productivity.
 Thus to reduce the workload, there is nothing better than the Pareto Principle.
-Even the employees are also realizing the value of working smarter than working harder.
+Even the employees also realize the value of working smarter than working harder.

-Do you think that there is always room for generating the same as you put into the process?
-It is being found that effectiveness is more important the inputs one puts into the process.
-For example, if you want to finish your report in a week, you would be able to do it much better work if you improve the effectiveness of the procedures instead of putting in more hours.
-You can spend 15-20 hours into generating a report, but unless you design a great procedure, quality of report would not improve.
-What if you can create an effective system which will help you create the report just in 2 days without compromising on the quality?
+Is there always room for generating the same as you put into the process?
+Effectiveness is more important than the inputs one puts into the process.
+For example, if you want to finish your report in a week, you can do much better work if you improve the effectiveness of the procedures instead of putting in more hours.
+You can spend 15-20 hours generating a report, but you need to design an excellent strategy to maintain the quality of the information.
+Can you create an effective system to help you make the report in 2 days without compromising quality?
 What then?
 Pareto Principle will help you do that.

-But knowing the relevance is not enough.
+But more than knowing the relevance is required.
 You need to know you would put Pareto Principle into practice.
 In the next section, we will talk about that – the application.

 Let us state this first.
 Pareto Principle is not a magic bullet or a quick fix.
-You need to work to get the results.
-No, you don’t need to work harder, but you need to understand the concept, identify the things that are truly responsible for generating results and you also need to apply them into practice day in and day out in your career.
+It would be best if you worked to get the results.
+No, you don’t need to work harder.
+Still, you need to understand the concept and identify the things that are truly responsible for generating results, and you also need to apply them to practice day in and day out in your career.
 If you can do these things, Pareto Principle can help you succeed.

-Here is a list of things which you can do to multiply your career success using Pareto Principle.
+Here is a list of things you can do to multiply your career success using the Pareto Principle.

-This is an important step and it would be different for everybody.
-What is important to a salesman wouldn’t be important to an HR executive.
-So, it is important that you know how to identify the important tasks.
-Follow the simple step by step process to identify the important tasks from unimportant tasks –
+This is an important step, and it would be different for everybody.
+What is essential to a salesperson wouldn’t be necessary to an HR executive.
+So, you must know how to identify critical tasks.
+Follow the simple step-by-step process to determine the essential functions from unimportant tasks –

-- First of all, make some time from your schedule to do this task.
-This is important and you need to invest quite some time for this.
+- First, make some time from your schedule to do this task.
+This is important, and you must invest some time in this.

-- Make a list of all the tasks you do on a daily basis.
-If you’re marketing guy, you may be feeding data into the excel sheets, cold calling your potential clients, check out sales campaigns, evaluating the result of past week and many more such tasks.
+- Make a list of all the tasks you do daily.
+If you’re a marketing guy, you may be feeding data into the Excel sheets, cold calling your potential clients, checking out sales campaigns, evaluating the result of the past week, and many more such tasks.

-- Now use a different colour pen to write down the impact of each task.
-Let’ say that the total impact is 100.
-And all that you do generate the total impact or results you create for yourself and for your organization.
+- Now use a different color pen to write down the impact of each lesson.
+Let’s say that the total effect is 100.
+And all you do generates the full implications or results you create for yourself and your organization.

-- It’s completely your discretion to find out which one creates more impact.
-Usually there will be 2-3 tasks that will generate 80% of impact.
-Circle those and write them down in a separate sheet.
+- It’s entirely your discretion to find out which one makes more impact.
+Usually, there will be 2-3 tasks that will generate 80% of the effect.
+Circle those and write them down on a separate sheet.

 - You’re done identifying the top 20% of your tasks from your daily list of activities.

-Once you identify the top 20% of the activities, it’s time to invest major time into those activities.
-To extend the example of marketing professional, let’s say that there are 3 things that create most impact – first, making cold calls, meeting the prospects who gave appointments and improving the delivery of presentation.
-Now you need to do the following things to give more emphasis on these high impact tasks –
+Once you identify the top 20% of the activities, it’s time to invest significant time.
+To extend the example of a marketing professional, let’s say three things create the most impact – first, making cold calls, meeting the prospects who gave appointments, and improving the presentation delivery.
+Now you need to do the following things to give more emphasis on these high-impact tasks –

-- First be honest about how much you work in a day or in a week.
+- First, be honest about how much you work in a day or a week.
 Do your calculation.
-We’re not talking about working hours; rather we are talking about deep working hours when you’re actually involved in working.
+We’re not talking about working hours; instead, we are talking about deep working hours when you’re involved in working.
 Usually, people work 4-5 hours daily (deep work).
-Let’s say you work 5 hours daily and that will give you 20 hours of deep work every week.
+Let’s say you work 5 hours daily, giving you 20 hours of deep work weekly.

 - Now you need to do these 3 things 80% of the time.
-In our example, you will invest 16 hours of time doing these 3 things which will give your maximum benefits.
+In our example, you will invest 16 hours doing these three things, maximizing benefits.

-- Once you allocate the hours, find out which one activity creates the most impact out of 3.
+- Once you allocate the hours, determine which activity creates the most impact out of 3.
 It may be meeting people who have given appointments.
-So you need to spend at least half of the time doing that.
-That means you need to spend at least 8 hours per week meeting your prospects.
-Meaning, every day you will spend at least 1 hour 36 minutes on meeting prospects.
-You really don’t need to be that perfect.
+So it would be best to spend at least half the time doing that.
+That means you must spend at least 8 hours meeting your prospects weekly.
+You will spend at least 1 hour 36 minutes meeting candidates every day.
+You don’t need to be that perfect.
 You can meet them for 1.5 hours every day.

-Planning on Pareto Principle is easy part.
-But what’s hard is implementation because quite often than not human nature interferes with what we intend to do.
-We get distracted and we fall prey for other unimportant activities and all the high impact activities that we have planned to create massive results go in vain.
-So, here’s the process of implementation of Pareto Principle –
+Planning on Pareto Principle is the easy part.
+But implementation is tricky because, quite often than not, human nature interferes with what we intend to do.
+We get distracted and fall prey to other unimportant activities, and all the high-impact activities we have planned to create massive results go in vain.
+So, here’s the process of implementation of the Pareto Principle –

-- Once you know the number 1 task to create massive result, all you need to do is to do it.
-But how would do it?
+- Once you know the number 1 task to create massive results, all you need to do is to do it.
+But how would you do it?
 Here’s how.
 Do it first thing in the morning.
-Once you come to office, set out to do the high impact task first thing in the morning.
+Once you come to the office, set out to do the high-impact task first thing in the morning.
 In our example, the highest impact task is to meet the prospect.
-So, once you come to office you will go and meet the prospect first thing in the morning.
+So, once you come to the office, you will meet the prospect first thing in the morning.

-- You may ask but if the prospect doesn’t want to meet me in the morning?
+- You may ask, but if the prospect doesn’t want to meet me in the morning?
 Make sure that he does.
-Talk to the prospect beforehand.
+Talk about the opportunity beforehand.
 And create a schedule in the early morning to make things tick.

 - There are two benefits of meeting your prospects in the morning.
-First once you meet your prospects first thing in the morning, you would not feel any burden on your shoulder as the highest impact task is already being done.
-Secondly, if you meet the prospect in the morning, normally both of you would be fresh and would be able to discuss about the product or services with open mind.
-It is being seen that what is done first thing in the morning yields better results than if it is being done in the evening.
+First, once you complete your chances first thing in the morning, you will not feel any burden on your shoulder as the highest impact task is already being done.
+Secondly, if you meet the prospect in the morning, you would usually be fresh and able to discuss the product or services with an open mind.
+It is being seen that what is done first thing in the morning yields better results than if it is done in the evening.

 There is no problem with Pareto Principle.
 If you face any issue with it, it would be with the implementation of it.
-The success of Pareto Principle exclusively depends on how you identify the highest impact tasks, how you prioritize, how you implement and finally how you evaluate.
+The success of the Pareto Principle exclusively depends on how you identify the highest impact tasks, how you prioritize, how you implement, and finally, how you evaluate.
 In this step, we will see how you can evaluate your results based on Pareto Principle.
-This is one of the most important steps which will take you to the step 1 i.e. identifying the highest impact tasks.
+This is one of the most critical steps to take you to step 1, i.e., identifying the highest impact tasks.
 Let’s see how you can use Pareto Principle to evaluate.

 - You will get better results if you do it weekly.
 Don’t wait for a month or a quarter.
 Again, there’s no error with Pareto Principle.
 All errors are human errors (if any).

 - At the end of Friday, take an hour to sit back and review the results you have created.
-Let’s say whatever results you created would be total 100%.
+Let’s say whatever results you make would total 100%.

 - Now use Pareto Principle.
-Do you think your highest impact activity created 80% of the result?
-If not why?
+Did your highest impact activity create 80% of the result?
+If not, why?
 Is it near 80%?
 How can you improve upon the process?
-If your highest impact task has generated 60-70% of results of the total results for the week, then all you need to do is to improve your skill and you will also get to know that you’re on a right track.
+If your highest impact task has generated 60-70% of results of the total marks for the week, then all you need to do is to improve your skill, and you will also get to know that you’re on the right track.

-- If your highest impact task generated under 50% of result using Pareto Principle, then there is an issue with the identification.
-You need to go back to the first step to see whether you missed any point.
+- If your highest impact task generated under 50% of the result using Pareto Principle, then there is an issue with the identification.
+It would help to return to the first step to see whether you missed any point.

-- The best way to find out what works or what doesn’t is to make a sub list of things you need to under your highest impact task/s.
+- The best way to find out what works or doesn’t is to make a sub-list of things you need to do under your highest impact task/s.
 Which ones are you doing right?
 Are you skipping something?
-If you’re doing everything right and still creating less than 50% of results, then you need to go to step number 1 and that is to identify your highest impact tasks.
+If you’re doing everything right and still creating less than 50% of results, then you need to go to step number 1, and that is to identify your highest impact tasks.

 Pareto Principle is applicable in every sphere of our lives.
-All you need to is to understand Pareto Principle and follow the step mentioned above and you’re done.
-Pareto Principle always works but you need to realize that what creates better results?
-Which task creates better impacts or results?
+All you need to do is understand Pareto Principle and follow the abovementioned step, and you’re done.
+Pareto Principle always works, but you must realize what creates better results.
+Which task produces better impacts or results?
 And do that thing most of the time.